VoltDB/voltdb/lib/python/voltcli/README.md

 # Goals

-## Single command to run any Volt-related subcommand
+## Single command to run any Volt-related verb

 Provide a git/subversion-like UI.

 ## Full command-line help

-Require minimal effort of each subcommand implementation, e.g. just some constructor arguments.
+Require minimal effort of each verb implementation, e.g. just some constructor arguments.

 ## Modularity